BadurFadul/Fullstack/README.md

 ## Project Overview

 This repository contains a Fullstack project that combines a frontend built with React and Redux and a backend built with ASP.NET Core 7 and Entity Framework Core.
-The project aims to deliver a seamless user experience while providing administrators with a robust management system.
+The project aims to deliver a seamless user experience while providing administrators with a robust management system. fully responsive app on both web and mobile.

 ## Technologies Used